Muyao-Lu/trendalyzer/README.md

 <ol>
   <li>
     <h3>The Queries:</h3>
     <p>Key to each search, the queries are what keywords Trendalyzer will be searching for.
-Whether it's a list of Olympic sports, Web browsers (it's <i>Google</i> trends though, so maybe not the best idea), or           even numbers from 1 to 25 inclusive (did a <i>lot</i> of that while testing), they are the keywords that you want analyzed.
-Simply add a query by clicking on the big grey button with the "+" sign, or remove        one
+Whether it's a list of Olympic sports, Web browsers (it's <i>Google</i> trends though, so maybe not the best idea), or           even numbers from 1 to 25 inclusive (did a <i>lot</i> of that while testing), simply add a query by clicking on the big grey button with the "+" sign, or remove        one
        by clicking on it in the "queries" gutter.
 Unlike vanilla Google Trends, Trendalyzer will allow you to compare as many queries as your heart desires.
 Yep, no more labouring away, doing 5 queries at a time,         and compiling all of them to a final document.
 Aren't you so happy :)</p>
   </li>
   <li>
     <h3>The Timeframe:</h3>
     <p>Another essential part of every search, the timeframe is well ... the timeframe (Someone, help me).
 After all, no one wants data from 2004 (ewwwww) on their sparkly presentation on the popularity of TikTok vs Reddit.
-Neither existed invented in 2004!
+Neither existed in 2004!
 (Not a factorial symbol) By using the timeframe feature, however, you'll be able to constrain the data just to after both were invented, so you get a nice, clean presentation.
 Yippee!</p>
   </li>
   <li>
     <h3>The Region, Search type, and Search category:</h3>